marcidy/exiting_arduino/docs/source/start_from_ide.rst

         Really you should read all files in all directories indicated by these steps are they are clearly important to compiling your code.
 These are low-level definitions of variables, macros, and structures used by Arduino libraries.
     `/tmp/arduino_build_709419/sketch/Fade.ino.cpp`
        This file is in the build directory for your project, created by `arduino-builder`, and a ".cpp" extension has been added to the ".ino".
 Part of what `arduino-builder` does is rewrite your file so it's actually valid C++.
 Sketches themselves are not a complete program, nor strictly valid C++, but make up part of a larger program which gets compiled.
 We'll see that as we move along.
 When you write code outside the ecosystem, it will have to be valid C++, so it's important to see where and how this step occurs between "sketch" and code.
 See :ref:`arduino_builder_preproc` for some on this.

+Notes:
+Where are these options used (like the -D stuff)